-When searching for the best places to visit in Italy, people tend to overlook Naples.
+When searching for the best places to visit in Italy, many travellers tend to overlook Naples.
 It’s a forgotten gem with ancient landmarks and modern attractions.
-It boasts having one of the most beautiful bays in the country.
+It boasts having one of the most beautiful bays in Italy.
 It’s also a city of rich cultural treasures with two royal palaces, three castles, various ruins, and some of Christianity’s oldest frescos.

 Table of Contents